HappyTeam2018/recorder-2/README.md

 # recorder
-Java Programs for recording using webcam, screen &amp; audio
+Java Programs for:

+1) Snapshot using webcam